shesanth/avatar-mcp/README.md

 - **Speech-to-text** — Voice input with two engines:
   - **RealtimeSTT** (recommended) — Local Whisper model via faster-whisper, GPU-accelerated, real-time streaming, no API keys
   - **Google Speech API** — Cloud-based fallback, no GPU required, higher latency
-- **Emotion system** — 8 emotions (neutral, happy, sad, excited, angry, shy, smug, bratty) that affect avatar pose and voice prosody
+- **Emotion system** — 7 emotions (neutral, happy, sad, excited, angry, shy, smug) that affect avatar pose and voice prosody

+## Why?

+Claude Code runs in a terminal — if you alt-tab away, switch monitors, or just glance at another screen, you lose all visual feedback.
+The avatar sits on top of everything so you always know what Claude is doing: coding, thinking, speaking, or waiting for input.
+Useful for multi-monitor setups, long-running tasks, and voice-driven workflows where the terminal isn't in focus.

 ## Setup